 1. Stanley Park, Vancouver

-Stroll around the wetlands of Beaver Lake or tranquil Lost Lagoon, a sanctuary for various wildlife and more than 230 different types of birds.
+Stroll around the wetlands of Beaver Lake or the tranquil Lost Lagoon, a sanctuary for various wildlife and more than 230 different types of birds.

 Vancouver fall colours in Stanley Park.
 Photo: Wendy Nordvik-Carr©